 xTuple is continually expanding course offerings and locations to accommodate our customers, and even added online options.
 We now have classes on the West Coast, in Canada and the Washington DC/Northern Va. area as well as our headquarters here in Norfolk, Va.

-For those who are more technically savvy, let me recommend the ERP Advanced: Power User class coming up this March in Arlington, Va.
+For those who are more technically savvy, let me recommend the ERP Advanced: Power User class in Arlington, Va.
 This four-day course focuses on the database structure, how to write queries, database maintenance, the development environment and data exchange designed to empower users.

 P.S.
 The pot on top of my wood stove is to add moisture to the air in my house; it's also the absolute BEST way to heat up pizza for the crispiest crust ever!